ammardevz/rusty_json/README.md

+Here's a revised version of your README that includes a note about the crate no longer receiving updates and suggests using `serde_json` instead:

+---

 # Rusty Json

 A lightweight and straightforward JSON library for Rust, providing basic JSON functionality, serialization, and manipulation.

-> **Note:** If you need a highly optimized and widely used JSON crate, consider using `serde_json`.
-While `Rusty Json` is designed to be simple and lightweight, it is still in its early stages and may not be as performant or feature-rich as `serde_json`.
+> **Note:** This crate is no longer being actively maintained due to various issues and limited development skills.
+For a more robust and widely used JSON library, consider using `serde_json`.
+While `Rusty Json` is designed to be simple and lightweight, it may not be as performant or feature-rich as `serde_json`.

-#  Usage
+## Usage

-## Base
+### Base

-- Json Object
+- **Json Object**

 ```rust
 let mut json_obj = JsonObject::new();